Mick Gault, England's most decorated Commonwealth competitor, has stepped out of retirement and has instantly set his sights on London 2012.

-"I didn't realise how much I'd miss it," he told
+"I didn't realise how much I'd miss it," he told BBC Radio Norfolk.

 "After Delhi I was all for giving it up.
 I don't know if the analogy is right but it's like a drug."

-, after he failed to equal Australian shooter Philip Adams' haul of Commonwealth medals, leaving India with a career total of 17.
+The Dereham gunman cited media pressure for his decision to retire, after he failed to equal Australian shooter Philip Adams' haul of Commonwealth medals, leaving India with a career total of 17.

 But he admitted: "You're competing, you're with your friends and you stop and you haven't got anything.

 "You have your family - your wife and your children - but there's something missing in your life and it took a long time to figure out what it was.

 "I went through a bad period, pulled myself together and realised what it was.

 "One day I'm going to have to say 'enough's enough'."